Starting your Own Business

-Limited Liability Partnership – This is a hybrid of a partnership firm, and a company (since it offers limited liability, which is a basic feature of company).
+Limited Liability Partnership – This is a hybrid of a partnership firm, and a company (since it offers limited liability, which is a basic feature of a company).

 Other types of entities include Private Limited Company, Public Limited Company, Partnership firm, Section-8 Company, Nidhi Company, Producer Company, etc.

 Various business entities often necessitate the discussion and signing of a contract.
-We offer the best service for registration of your business!
+We offer the best service for the registration of your business!

-Similarly, to register a company, steps have to be followed as per the guidelines of Companies Act 2013.
+Similarly, to register a company, steps have to be followed as per the guidelines of the Companies Act 2013.
 The major steps include: